Roles and Duties of Strata Councils vs. Property Management Companies

 What are the Main Differences in Responsibilities Between Strata Councils and Property Management Companies?

-To put it simply, strata managers (or as we call them at Tribe, Community Managers) act as trusted advisors to the Strata Council and the Strata Corporation.
+Put simply, strata managers (or as we call them at Tribe, Community Managers) act as trusted advisors to the Strata Council and the Strata Corporation.
 The Strata Manager's job is to help with day-to-day common issues Strata Councils face.
 But ultimately, decision-making relies upon the council.

 Managers provide industry best practices, speak about prior experiences and share the ins and outs of running a thriving community to help the Strata Council members and owners make the best decisions for the community.